 Three years post my loss; I still notice the need to conserve my energy.
-In the first year, I remember not being able to go out for anything else than the absolute necessary.
+In the first year, I remember not being able to go out for anything else than absolutely necessary.
 It took me quite some time to engage in social activities again, let alone enjoy them.
 Take your time.

 5. Accept help and find support

-Also, find the most suitable support for you, whether that is group counseling, one-on-one therapy, talking to other bereaved parents in the community or talking to a friend.
+Also, find the most suitable support for you, whether that is group counselling, one-on-one therapy, talking to other bereaved parents in the community or talking to a friend.
 Most importantly, according to the suggestions of grieving parents in a survey, do it earlier than later.

 6. The first year is the hardest